BriskenFinancials/sap-multi-bank-connectivity/readme.md

 **Expected Outcome:**
 You will have completed the tasks related to 'monitor initial transactions for errors and delays', gaining insight or progressing in your evaluation.

-## Obtain hypercare support for 24 weeks post-go-live <!-- dc-card: {"label": ["run phase"], "cardName": "Obtain hypercare support for 24 weeks post-go-live"} dc-card -->
+## Obtain hypercare support for 24 weeks post-go-live

 ### Obtain hypercare support for 24 weeks post-go-live